openbouquet/Inqwell-Documentation/docs/feeding-inqwell/daily-feeds.md

 <h2 id="DailyFeeds-Filestransfer">Files transfer</h2>

 We require a daily feed to be uploaded into a dedicated S3 folder created for your platform.
-Please contact Bouquet.ai for its setup
+Please contact Bouquet.ai for its setup.

-### **Protection**
+> **Protection**

 > This folder, hosted on Bouquet’s AWS account is explicitelly restricted on your IAM role to ensure privacy